ParthJadhav/Tkinter-Designer/README.md

 ## Contribute

-We welcome all kinds of contributions from the open-source community, individuals and partners.
-We owe our success to your active involvement.
+All contributions from the open-source community, individuals, and partners are welcomed.
+Our achievement is a result of your active participation.

 [Contributing guidelines](docs/CONTRIBUTING.md)